its-anya/WA-IP/README.md

 WhatsApp call IP capture tool currently only for a Windows using wireshark

-Note this tool is a currently under build
+Note this script  is a currently under build

 # Tool